PATRIC3/p3_docs/docroot/cli_tutorial/rasttk_batch_mode.rst

 How to perform a default pipeline batch submission
 --------------------------------------------------

-We will start by logging in to IRIS or by opening the PATRIC Command Line Interface.
-You will need to log into PATRIC by typing the following command::
+We will start by logging in to IRIS or by opening the BV-BRC Command Line Interface.
+You will need to log into BV-BRC by typing the following command::

     p3-login   username

-The username and password are your PATRIC account username and password.
+The username and password are your BV-BRC account username and password.

 Navigate to a directory where you are comfortable working.